 It doesn’t take much imagination to view this as actively managed, despite the contrary.
 And higher costs become a concern too.
 More important, any fundamentally weighted index fund requires enough investors actually use that exact strategy.

-It requires a knowledge and understanding of each factors.
+It requires a knowledge and understanding of each factor.
 Any investor that knows this, can easily build their own portfolio using a combination of funds that have similar results.

 Cap Weighted Vs. Equal Weighted Comparison

 It’s difficult to compare all four weighting methods.
 Either, the index funds haven’t been around long enough to make it worthwhile or the funds take some liberties in what stocks make up the fund, despite the fact it’s based on a particular index.
 Some stocks are replaced by stocks not found in the index or excluded entirely.

 For now, the best way to compare the difference is between the cap weighted S&P 500 and the S&P 500 equal weighted index.
 Most of the S&P 500 index funds are cap weighted.
 So it isn’t hard to find one.
 The Guggenheim S&P 500 (RSP) is an equal weighted index fund and one of the first smart beta funds (find out more here).

 The chart shows the S&P 500 equal weighted index outperformed in a rising market and underperformed in a falling market.
 The fact it’s only a five-year window needs to be taken into consideration, even with the 2.43% higher annual return.
 Since alternative weighted funds are relatively new, it’s difficult to get a good idea of their long-term performance potential.